RationAI/xopat-docker/basic/README.md

 ### 1. Client
-contains the visualization front-end - you probably want to run it inside docker.
+contains the visualization front-end viewer Pathopus - you probably want to run it inside docker.
+A part of the front-end interface is the browser - a simple file manager for the viewer configuration.
-The client has to be configured to be used inside docker over localhost: a valid `client/config/config.php` file is provided: simply copy over this file to the pathopus subodule and overwrite the existing configuration.

 The pathopus viewer depends on OpenSeadragon.
-Please, refer to `client/config/INSTRUCTIONS.md`.
+Both the viewer and the browser have their configuration files prepared: please, refer to `client/config/INSTRUCTIONS.md`.
-The browser ... todo

 ### 2. Server
 Contains the visualization image server - you probably want to run it inside docker, and provide the data for it in the described folder below.